FHantke/brave-browser-wiki/IPFS-Component-updates.md

 Send a message to Sri/Kamil, something like this:

-go-ipfs is ready for testing
+go-ipfs is ready for testing.
-When it goes to the prod server it will be 1.0.4
+When it goes to the prod server it will be 1.0.4.
-On the dev server it is 1.0.5
+On the dev server it is 1.0.5.
+Information about IPFS updates can be found here: https://github.com/brave/brave-browser/wiki/IPFS-Component-updates